Chymotrypsin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Physiological Mechanism of Action of Chymotrypsin

-The primary function of chymotrypsin in terms of physiology is digestion.
+The primary function of chymotrypsin in terms of is digestion.
 When secreted into the duodenum, it is activated by the enzyme trypsin after being produced in the pancreas in the form of the inactive precursor, chymotrypsinogen.
 In order to break down dietary proteins, the activated chymotrypsin first cleaves certain peptide bonds, namely those close to aromatic amino acids like phenylalanine, tryptophan, and tyrosine.

 All the intricate mechanisms mentioned that were used to form intermediates have the same target of breaking down proteins into amino acids.
 Then, those molecules could be easily absorbed and put to use for various biological processes, which include the production of new proteins Chymotrypsin may also have a variety of functions outside of the digestive system.
 By crossing the intestinal barrier and getting into the bloodstream, chymotrypsin may affect several physiological functions, according to research.
 For instance, it has been investigated for its possible anti-inflammatory capabilities, where it may facilitate the breakdown of inflammatory mediators.